Skip to content

 Set Up the AI Assistant

-Handle the Initialized event and call the SetupAssistantAsync method to create your AI assistant and provide it with data and instructions.
+Handle the Initialized event and call the SetupAssistantAsync method to set up your AI assistant based on the assistant and thread IDs created in the previous step.
 This example calls the ExportToPdf method to generate data for the AI Assistant:

 @using DevExpress.AIIntegration.Blazor.Chat